Drakonis96/notypdf/README.md

    container.
 7. Wait until you see a message that the server is running.
 8. Open your web browser and go to [http://localhost:5026](http://localhost:5026)
+9. The PDF.js worker is already copied from the `public` folder during the build process, so no additional Docker or Compose configuration is required.

 If you prefer to run the container manually with `docker run` instead of using Docker Compose, make sure to mount the same folders so your configuration is